melsman/mlkit/doc/arm64-abi.md

 frame points into it; an unregister operation is provided and tested.
 X64 keeps its existing stack walk and contiguous static-data classification.

-GC object caches use the `ARM64_FD2_` prefix to exclude objects with the older return-PC index ABI.
-The runtime registration entry point is renamed to `mlkit_arm64_register_static_image`, so mixing the old compiler and new runtime (or vice versa) fails at link time.
+ARM64 object caches use the `ARM64_` prefix.
+The runtime registration entry point is `mlkit_arm64_register_static_image`, so mixing the old compiler and new runtime (or vice versa) fails at link time.
 Rebuild the ARM runtime when upgrading.